mattly/dotfiles/Readme.md

 # Because Fork You

-I'm not going to suggest you're an idiot and need to keep your dotfiles in git and you should fork mine because obviously yours suck and mine rule.
-However, these have evolved over many years to fit a way of working that's been very productive for me, and I hope there's something here for you to learn.

 Don't fork anyone's dotfiles.
 Curate your own.
 Document what things do, why you prefer them to work that way, and let others learn from your choices.